Strength for the job.

 Peer-reviewed

-Every weighting and curve traces back to published research — Schoenfeld, Ralston, Banister, Wilson, Schumann and more.
+Every weighting and curve traces back to published research — Banister, Pandolf, Wilson, Schumann and more.

 The questions it answers